moq-wg/moq-transport/draft-lcurley-moq-transport.md

 - Mapping considerations for one object per stream vs multiple objects per stream
 - considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes

+### Send Order
+Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
+As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.

+The encoder determines how to behave during congestion by assigning each object a numeric send order.
+The send order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
+Note that the contents within each object are still delivered in order; this send order only applies to the ordering between objects.

+A sender MUST send each object over a dedicated QUIC stream.
+The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in send order.

+A receiver MUST NOT assume that objects will be received in send order for a number of reasons:

+* Newly encoded objects MAY have a smaller send order than outstanding objects.
+* Packet loss or flow control MAY delay the send of individual streams.
+* The sender might not support QUIC stream prioritization.

+TODO: Refer to Congestion Response and Prioritization Section for further details on various proposals.

+### Ordering by Priorities

+Media is produced as a set of layers, such as for example low definition and high definition, or low frame rate and high frame rate.
+Each object belonging to a track and a group has two attributes: the object-id, and the priority (or layer).

+When nodes or relays have to choose which object to send next, they apply the following rules:

+* within the same group, objects with a lower priority number (e.g. P1) are always sent before objects with a numerically greater priority number (e.g., P2)
+* within the same group, and the same priority level, objects with a lower object-id are always sent before objects with a higher object-id.
+* objects from later groups are normally always sent before objects of previous groups.

+The latter rule is generally agreed as a way to ensure freshness, and to recover quickly if queues and delays accumulate during a congestion period.
+However, there may be cases when finishing the transmission of an ongoing group results in better user experience than strict adherence to the freshness rule.
+We expect that that the working group will eventually reach consensus and define meta data that control this behavior.

+There have been proposals to allow emitters to coordinate the allocation of layer priorities across multiple coordinated tracks.
+At this point, these proposals have not reached consensus.

 # Relays {#relays-moq}

 The Relays play an important role for enabling low latency delivery within the MoQ architecture.
 This specification allows for a delivery protocol based on a publish/subscribe metaphor where some endpoints, called publishers, publish objects and